-37 Explain how a supplier's warranting to the buyer that it will supply the contract products on the terms applied to the supplier's mostfavoured customer or that it will not supply the contract products on more favourable terms to other buyers is assessed.
-Would the analysis differ where the buyer commits to 'most favoured' terms in favour of the supplier?
+41 Explain how a supplier's warranting to the buyer that it will supply the contract products on the terms applied to the supplier's most-favoured customer or that it will not supply the contract products on more favourable terms to other buyers is assessed.

 Most-favoured nations clauses (MFNs) have not been found illegal by the courts.
 In Blue Cross & Blue Shield United v Marshfield Clinic, 65 F3d 1406 (7th Cir 1995), cert denied, 516 US 1184 (1996), the Seventh Circuit rejected a challenge to an MFN clause, explaining that MFNs 'are standard devices by which buyers try to bargain for low prices, by getting the seller to agree to treat them as favourable as their other customers [...] and that is the sort of conduct that the antitrust laws seek to encourage.
 It is not price fixing'.
-MFNs, however, have led to a number of enforcement actions by the FTC and DoJ, some of which have resulted in consent decrees, on the theory that they encourage coordinated pricing or discourage price cutting to particular customers by forcing the seller to make the lower price available to one or more other customers.
+MFNs, however, have led to a number of enforcement actions by the FTC and DoJ, some of which have resulted in consent decrees, on the theory that they encourage coordinated pricing or discourage pricecutting to particular customers by forcing the seller to make the lower price available to one or more other customers.
+In a recent example, DoJ filed a civil antitrust lawsuit against the health insurer Blue Cross Blue Shield of Michigan (BCBSM), alleging that MFN clauses in its agreements with hospitals raised hospital prices, prevented other insurers from entering the marketplace and discouraged discounts.
+DoJ's complaint alleged that BCBSM was the largest provider of commercial health insurance in Michigan, covering more than 60 per cent of the market, and that some of its MFN clauses required that hospitals actually charge BCBSM's competitors more than they charge BCBSM.
+This litigation is ongoing.